Kong/docs.konghq.com/app/docs/0.3.2/proxy-layer-reference.md

 ## 4. Proxy an API by its path value

-If you'd rather configure your APIs so that Kong routes incoming request according to the request's URI, Kong can also do that.
-This allows for example your consumers to seamlessly consume APIs without making them specify a Host header.
+If you'd rather configure your APIs so that Kong routes incoming requests according to the request's URI, Kong can also perform this funtion.
+This allows your consumers to seamlessly consume APIs without making them specify a Host header.

 Because the API we previously configured has a `path` property, the following request will **also** be proxied to the upstream "mockbin" API: